King’s Improvement Science

 • Test and refine a coordinated, cross-partner model for accessible evaluation support.

-The clinic operates through a structured, two-stage virtual process:
+The clinic operated through a structured, two-stage virtual process:

 • Triage Discussion (30 minutes): An initial conversation to assess the project’s evaluation needs and readiness.